mattgrill/drupalcraft-talk/README.md

   * Odd.
 * [Phase2 Drupal-Grunt-Tasks](https://2014.badcamp.net/session/using-grunt-manage-drupal-build-and-testing-tools)
   * Docker support?
+  * Structure is such that extension is confusing and difficult.
+  * Gulp is easier to understand and work with.
+It's also more performant.

 ## benefits of building drupal from scratch
 * Separate Drupal core code from custom code.